UCL/ucl_software_carpentry/sql/sql.md

 3. displaying requested columns or expressions.

 Let’s try to combine what we’ve learned so far in a single query.
+The order of the clauses is dictated by SQL: `SELECT`, `FROM`, `WHERE`, `ORDER BY` and we often write each of them on their own line for readability.

 ---